Misterio77/drupal-12factor/README.md

 docker build .
 ```

-The image contains all the source code and dependencies, and runs `serve.sh`
+The image contains all the source code and dependencies, and runs `./bin/serve`
 upon starting the container.

 ### Run